AKD92/libdictionary-search-tree/README.md

 The main application of a Dictionary is to look-up (search) for a specific key stored on it <b>efficiently.</b> Generally the look-up is conducted via the key, and thats why key must be unique and comparable.

-The design of a good Dictionary data structure means good algorithmic performance in 3 general area:
+The design of good Dictionary data structure means good algorithmic performance in 3 general areas:
   * Insertion : Insert a key and a value to Dictionary
-  * Deletion  : Delegte a key and its corresponding value from Dictionary
+  * Deletion  : Delete a key and its corresponding value from Dictionary
-  * Search    : Efficiently search for a given key in Dictionary, and if found, return its corresponding value to the caller.
+  * Search    : Efficiently search for a given key in Dictionary, and if found, return its corresponding value object to the caller.

 ### About This Implementation
 This Dictionary ADT is implemented using Binary Search Tree (BST).
 BST is implemented internally using Nodes and Links.
-Because of using C language, memory allocation and clran-up is necessary.We should typically create a Dictionary by calling <b>st_init()</b> function while passing a comparing function pointer on it.
+Because of using C language, memory allocation and clran-up is necessary.
+We should typically create a Dictionary by calling <b>bst_init()</b> function while passing a comparing function pointer on it.
 After we are done with it, we should destroy it with <b>bst_destroy()</b> function.

+The key and the value objects are stored in BST by supplying <b>generic void * pointers</b> of those objects.
+User should take care about allocation and destruction of key and value objects.

-Signatures of some function pointers:
+### Signatures of some function pointers:
   * void (*compare) (const void *key1, const void *key2) : For comparing two keys, which are stored on this BST.
   * void (*destroy_key) (void *key) : For destroying keys on the time of destruction of the BST itself.
   * void (*destroy_data) (void *data) : For destroying user data objects on the time of destruction of the BST itself.